-Lenders might choose to obtain your credit scoring information from Equifax if they want more specific information, like whether a business is likely to declare bankruptcy soon or whether a business is involved in fraudulent activity.
+Lenders might choose to obtain your credit scoring information from Equifax if they want more specific information.
+For instance, whether a business is likely to declare bankruptcy soon or is involved in fraudulent activity.

 Equifax will also provide you with a statutory business credit report that simplifies the information they hold about your business so it’s easier to understand.

-If you are a company secretary, a director of a limited company, a business owner or a partner, you can request your business credit report from Equifax by filling out an application.
+If you are a company secretary, a director of a limited company, a business owner or a partner, you can request your business credit report from Equifax by contacting their team.

 Creditsafe has one of the most predictive credit scoring systems in the industry.
 Insurers favour them for their multinational, comprehensive reports.